Blosc/c-blosc/README.txt

 A simple usage example is the benchmark in the bench/bench.c file.

-I have not tried to compile this with other compilers than GCC, MINGW and MSVC yet.
+I have not tried to compile this with other compilers than GCC, MINGW, Intel ICC or MSVC yet.
 Please report your experiences with your own platforms.

 Thank you!